wimrijnders/V3DLib/Doc/BuildInstructions.md

 The following scripts are also of importance:

-    > script/install.sh            # Clone, update and rebuild external libraries
+    > script/install.sh            # Clone, update and rebuild external libraries.
                                    # Run this on first build or when an external library changes

-    > script/gen.sh                # Redo the file dependencies within the projects
+    > script/gen.sh                # Redo the file dependencies within the projectA.s
-                                   # Run this when source files are added or removed
+                                   # Run this when source files are added or removed during development

 ## Run Modes

-There are three run modes for the example programs.
+There are three actual run modes and one convenience run mode for the example programs.
 These can be selected in the examples with flag `-s=` on the command line.

 The run modes are: